digg/docs/docs/help/get-help.md

 **On Mobile**

-- Tap ≡ in the top left corner of the app and select Support or shake your device to get help or share feedback
+- Tap ≡ in the top left corner of the app and select Support
+- Shake your device to get help or share feedback

 **On Desktop**